 It proved one of the toughest days the team had confronted, but the work maintained a steady pace.
 As the ovens filled, went through the baking cycle, were emptied and reloaded, the number of racks in the rising room steadily reduced.
 But the pace of the work did result in forearms coming in contact with hot metal.
-Some burns resulted but minor.
+Some burns resulted but they were minor.

 As the end of the shift approached, the day’s batch of rising bread was completing transfer to the ovens.
 The work was completing and did by end of shift.
 The team had met the requirement.
 The baker thanked each team member for their hard work and completing a tough day’s work.
 Each man left with a sense of satisfaction that they had met the challenge and gotten the work done.

-The dependent who’s father was the officer elsewhere in the command area would leave the team midsummer to return to the United Sates aboard the USNS General Simon B. Buckner, a troopship, to enlist in the Army Reserve to accept an Army Reserve Officer Training Corps (ROTC) scholarship and attend the University of Connecticut where he would participate in the ROTC Program.
+The dependent whose father was the officer elsewhere in the command area would leave the team midsummer to return to the United Sates aboard the USNS General Simon B. Buckner, a troopship, to enlist in the Army Reserve to accept an Army Reserve Officer Training Corps (ROTC) scholarship and attend the University of Connecticut where he would participate in the ROTC Program.
 He would hold three other hourly jobs in the following years.

 Of the six hourly jobs he experienced, one single item stood out in his mind, the day baker’s leadership.
 The day baker left a deep impression and was often reflected upon in years to come—as an example of how to do it right.
 He was a leader who led by example, communicated to each member of his team their value, respected each man’s dignity and asked no one to do what he was not prepared to do himself.
 During the hottest work on the ovens…he was on the ovens with his team, doing the hot work.